rspamd/rspamd/doc/modules/ratelimit.md

 ## Principles of work

-The basic principle of ratelimiting in rspamd is called `leaked bucket`.
+The basic principle of ratelimiting in Rspamd is called `leaked bucket`.
 It could be visually represented as a bucket that has some capacity, and a small hole in a bottom.
 Messages comes to this bucket and leak through the hole over time (it doesn't delay messages, just count them).
 If the capacity of a bucket is exhausted, then a temporary reject is sent.
 This happens unless the capacity